dalealleshouse/software-simplicity/README.md

 Wait, wait, wait...
 Before you go rushing off to embrace your eminent demise, allow me to equip you with the required armaments.
 Knowledge, that is the only weapon that can save you from your peril.
-You must have a profound understand of the Complexity dragon if you hope to slay it.
+You must have a profound understanding of the Complexity dragon if you hope to slay it.

 Now that I have you attention, let's get serious...